 - Once the site, region, and department have developed a clerkship and begun the site evaluation process it is time to begin the SOM and UW approval processes for new a new clerkship.

-Changes to an already-existing course may need approvals at both the UW and SOM levels, depending on the type of change being made.
+Changes to an already-existing clerkship may need approvals at both the UW and SOM levels, depending on the type of change being made.

 A SOM Clerkship Application is needed when the following change(s) in a clerkship occur: